Or-Priesender/gpt-shell/README.md

 Before using this function, ensure you have the following installed:
 - `curl` for making HTTP requests.
 - `jq` for processing JSON data.
+- `xclip` for copying the output to your clipboard.
+(Only for linux users)
 - An OpenAI API key, which you can obtain from the OpenAI website.

 ## Installation